Best Of Kruger & Kwa-Zulu Natal

-From Tembe to Kruger, experience some of South Africa's best game parks, wilderness trails and more through this incredible 12 day adventure.
+From Kruger to Tembe, experience some of South Africa's best game parks, wilderness trails, and more on this incredible 12 day adventure.

 Amazing Kruger and KZN

 Enjoy the feel of an old fashioned safari experience in one of South Africa’s best known parks, Kruger National Park.
 Greater Kruger offers amazing wildlife viewing experiences over vast protected land!
 From there, you will dip down into Kwa-Zulu Natal to visit some lesser-known hidden gems.
 The perfect mix of old world and comfort awaits!
 See below for a day-by-day outline!

 A South African Experience You Will Never Forget